muhon9/Pomodor-Timer-VanillaJS/README.md

 ## 🎯 About

 I started this mini project during my Webpack learning.
-Main google was to see how webpack builds it.
+Main goal was to see how webpack builds it.
-As i am not comfortable making a modular app with Vanilla JS only i keept all the functionality in index file.
+As i am not comfortable making a modular app with Vanilla JS only i kept all the functionality in index file.
 Using only vanilla JS to write a mini fully functional app was fun

 ## Webpack